lundmar/mdns-scan-avahi/README.md

 ## Motivation

-Author needed to quickly identify new devices on a network, in particulat the IP and port of newly added devices.
+Author needed to quickly identify new devices on a network, in particular the IP and port of newly added devices.
 The avahi-browse tool can be used for that but its output is quite noisy and hard to read.
 Hence the creation of this tool.